 Identity theft and other types of computer crimes have been on the rise with digital advancements and the continually increasing amount of personal information stored online.
 Common types of computer crimes include:

-Especially frightening about computer crimes accusations is that often the accused is a computer owner or user who had no knowledge of the crimes taking place.
+Especially frightening about computer crime accusations is that often the accused is a computer owner or user who had no knowledge of the crimes taking place.
 This often happens when more than one person has access to the same computer.
 It can also happen when a user does not intend to commit a crime, such as accidentally opening an attachment or downloading a file that has child pornography on it.

-If you are being investigated or you have been accused of computer crimes, contact a San Francisco computer crimes defense attorney at Okabe and Haushalter to discuss your case.
+If you are being investigated or you have been accused of computer crimes, contact a San Francisco computer crime defense attorney at Okabe and Haushalter to discuss your case.
 Computer crimes convictions can carry heavy fines and sentences, which is why you need an expert team of defense attorneys to handle your case.